 403 Forbidden error page that includes a reference ID for the blocking event.

-If your Magento Commerce admin page or storefront returns a
+If your Adobe Commerce admin page or storefront returns a

-403 Forbidden error page in response to a legitimate URL request, submit a Magento support ticket.
+403 Forbidden error page in response to a legitimate URL request, submit a Adobe Commerce support ticket.
 Copy the reference ID from the error response page and paste it into the ticket description.

 WAF maintenance and updates